 3. Solving the scalability trilemma and ensuring GDPR compliance

-To widespread the adoption of blockchain, operators have been trying to find a balance among scalability, security and decentralization.
+To widespread the adoption of blockchain, operators have been trying to find a balance among scalability, security, and decentralization.
 All three are required, yet only two can be concurrently obtained and in 2019 the so-called scalability trilemma problem will be (hopefully) solved.

-This apparently intractable trilemma of technical barriers has undermined the trust and capabilities necessary for a widespread adoption and many projects have been cutting corners too much in one area.
+This apparently intractable trilemma of technical barriers has undermined the trust and capabilities necessary for widespread adoption and many projects have been cutting corners too much in one area.

 One of the biggest success factors of blockchain is indeed its capacity to enable trustworthy transactions between a group of non-trusting individuals, without needing a central party to control and validate each and every transaction.
 So as to ensure security, decentralization of the “controlling power” is required and all nodes on these blockchains must reach consensus before they accept a transaction.
-On the other side scalability ensures that the application runs quickly and that it can support a high volume of transactions but quickly growing networks enhance the security risks and require a fast consensus mechanism (i.e. a decentralization key) in order to validate more transactions while delivering the same speed to individual users.
-However, several projects claiming to employ blockchain are still lacking in decentralization and with data distributed among many ledgers, legal risk remains with liability spreading across all participants to a blockchain.
+On the other side, scalability ensures that the application runs quickly and that it can support a high volume of transactions but quickly growing networks enhance the security risks and require a fast consensus mechanism (i.e. a decentralization key) in order to validate more transactions while delivering the same speed to individual users.
+However, several projects claiming to employ blockchain are still lacking in decentralization and with data distributed among many ledgers, the legal risk remains with liability spreading across all participants to a blockchain.

 Moreover, as noted by the EU in its DLT Resolution referred above, at the present in the market there is a constellation of DLT technologies with various technological characteristics as well as different mechanisms concerning governance (permissioned and permissionless distributed ledgers) and consensus.

 In order to ensure efficiency and enable scalability the standardization issue has to be solved.
-In 2019 hopefully the governmental institutions across the globe and other international organizations such as ISO will cooperate to deliver standards settings and rules to enable full interoperability between applications built on the same DLT and between DLT and legacy systems.
-In this sense the EU Blockchain Observatory will constantly monitor technological developments to ensure that upcoming projects ensure the sustainability and security of DLT platforms.
+In 2019 hopefully, the governmental institutions across the globe and other international organizations such as ISO will cooperate to deliver standards settings and rules to enable full interoperability between applications built on the same DLT and between DLT and legacy systems.
+In this sense, the EU Blockchain Observatory will constantly monitor technological developments to ensure that upcoming projects ensure the sustainability and security of DLT platforms.